This is the README from the

 JB721Delegate implementation of the ERC721 Juicebox DataSource+Delegate extension can be used for any distribution mechanic.
 This repo includes one implementation – the

-JBTiered721Delegate – as well as two extensions that offer on-chain governance capabilities to the distributed tokens.
+JBTiered721Delegate – as well as an extensions that offer on-chain governance capabilities to the distributed tokens.

 JBTiered721Delegate's use a generic